Germany national football team: Recent years (2021–present)

 Following Germany's disappointment at Euro 2020, Hansi Flick, former Bayern Munich manager, took over as coach of the national team.
 On 11 October 2021, Germany beat North Macedonia 4–0 to become the first team (outside of the hosts) to qualify for the 2022 World Cup in Qatar.
 In the 2022–23 Nations League, Germany recorded their first-ever competitive win against Italy as the Germans beat the visitors 5–2.
 This was Germany's fourth game and first win in the league, however the Germans finished third in the group.

-Germany during the 2022 FIFA World Cup.
-The players covered their mouths in protest of FIFA's ban of pro-LGBTQ+ armbands.

 At the 2022 World Cup, Germany were drawn into Group E with Spain, Japan and Costa Rica.
 The campaign started with a shock 2–1 defeat to Japan.
 Germany drew 1–1 with Spain, and then were knocked out of the World Cup in the group stage for the second consecutive tournament, despite a 4–2 win over Costa Rica, missing out on a place in the knockout stages on goal difference.

 After several poor performances following Germany's World Cup exit – including a 4–1 home loss to Japan – Flick was dismissed on 10 September 2023.
 On 22 September 2023, Julian Nagelsmann was named the new head coach.
 After a rocky end to 2023, only winning one out of four games, Germany found itself back in form in the new year with a second victory against France and the Netherlands, strengthening hopes for a successful UEFA Euro 2024 campaign.